-During Indigenous engagement sessions hosted over the past year, the NWMO presented "Topics for Discussion."
-The topics for discussion included the following:
+During the Indigenous engagement sessions held prior to the publication of the Draft ISRW that was published in August 2022, the NWMO presented "Topics for Discussion."
+After the publication, the conversations were focused on the recommendations presented in the Draft ISRW.
+The topics for discussion prior to publishing the draft in August 2022, included the following:

 - 1. What is most important to get right when developing an Integrated Strategy for Canada's Radioactive Waste? - 2.
-How do we best deal with Canada's Low and Intermediate Waste over the long-term? - a.
+How do we best deal with Canada's Low and Intermediate Waste over the longterm? - a.
 What type(s) of facilities should we use? - b.
-Rolling stewardship vs disposal - c.
+Rolling stewardship vs disposal

+- c.
 How many of them should we build? - 3.
-Who should be responsible for implementing the strategy?
+Who should be responsible for implementing the Strategy?